AltCampus/AC-JS-data-structure/old/Ex1-explanation.md

 - `key` and `value` is seperated by `:`
 - `value` can be primitive or non-primitive data types.
 - Objects are mutable (can be changed)
-- Object does not retain the order you defined the keys
+- Object does not retain the order you defined the keys (If you want to retain the order use Map)

 Example: